vidify/vidify/README.md

 You can calibrate the audiosync results with the option `--audiosync-calibration` or `audiosync_calibration`.
 By default it's 0 milliseconds, but it may depend on your hardware.

-*Note: if when using audiosync there's no sound, you might need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to `load-module module-stream-restore restore_device=false`.*
+*Note: if when using audiosync there's no sound on Linux, you might need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to `load-module module-stream-restore restore_device=false`.*

 *Note 2: you should make sure that the sink being recorded is either `audiosync`, or the one where the music is playing.
 Here's an example on Pavucontrol (it's usually called 'Monitor of ...'):*